lewagon/wagon-chat-api/README.md

 #### Base URL

-The base URL of the API is `https://wagon-chat.herokuapp.com/`.
-Feel free to test the API using [Postman](https://www.getpostman.com/) or in the JS console directly.
+The base URL of the API is `https://chat.api.lewagon.com/`.
+Feel free to test the API using [Postman](https://www.getpostman.com/), `curl` or the JS console directly.

 #### Get messages `GET '/:channel/messages'`